 Inside the auditorium, seating was provided for 1,706, with 1,128 in the stalls and 578 in the circle.
 The sidewalls were plain, with only the splay walls on each side of the proscenium having a decoration of vertical bars over the ventilation grilles.
 There were troughs in the ceiling, which contained concealed lighting.
 It was equipped with a small stage and dressing rooms, though these were rarely used.

 The Odeon was one of the early casualties of the refusal by the Government to exclude cinemas from Entertainment Tax, in an age when competition from television was increasing.
 It was closed on 5th January 1957 with Michael Craig in "House of Secrets".

-The building then lay derelict for 10 years, until it was purchased by the Hutchinson Organisation and was converted into a bingo club operating in the stalls, and a single screen 578-seat cinema operating in the former circle.
-Now known as the Astra Entertainment Centre which opened on 8th June 1966. the bingo club closed on 9th March 1986, and the cinema closed on 10th October 1986.
+The building then lay derelict for 10 years, until it was purchased by the Hutchinson Organisation of Burnley and was converted into a bingo club operating in the stalls, and a single screen 700-seat cinema operating in the former circle.
+Now known as the Astra Entertainment Centre which opened on 10th June 1967 with “Doctor Zhivago”.
+The bingo club closed on 9th March 1986, and the cinema closed on 10th October 1986.

 It was demolished in 1987-1988, and a block of flats for the elderly named Swn Y Mor, was built on the site.